-I will use high school sports as the middle ground for my photography tips, although they apply to all levels from tee-ball to professionals.
+I will use high school sports as the middle ground for my photography tips, although they apply to all levels, from tee-ball to professionals.

 "Failure to Prepare is Preparing to Fail"

-This is a famous quote by John Wooden that I try to follow in my life, and especially in my profession.
+This is a famous quote by John Wooden that I try to follow in my life, especially in my profession.
 I have all my equipment packed and ready to go the night before the assignment.
 I review the shooting process as soon as I receive the assignment, and I prep all the proper gear as early as possible.
-I pack extra, fully charged nicads, the correct lenses for the shoot, camera bodies, high-speed Lexar cards, monopod, and a chamois cloth.
+I pack extra, fully charged nicads, the correct lenses for the shoot, camera bodies, high-speed Lexar cards, a monopod, and a chamois cloth.
 If you are photographing youth league or high school sports, make sure you have permission from event organizers ahead of time and know your restrictions in terms of photo positions.
-This way you will avoid any game time issues that may prohibit you from shooting.
+This way, you will avoid any game time issues that may prohibit you from shooting.

 The Importance of Positioning:

 Be smart and considerate when choosing where you shoot.
 I arrive early to an event to evaluate the lighting conditions and check for the best photographic positions.
 Generally, I want to work with the sun, not against it.
-I prefer nice side or frontal light, and I make sure I have clean, dark backgrounds.
-Try to avoid having signs, trees, parking lots, garbage cans, etc in your background.
-Darker backgrounds and wide apertures make the athletes pop in the image.
+I prefer a nice side or frontal light, and I make sure I have clean, dark backgrounds.
+Avoid having signs, trees, parking lots, garbage cans, etc in your background.
+Darker backgrounds and wide apertures make the athletes pop into the image.
 It is important that you try to find shooting positions where your viewing angle will not get blocked by officials or umpires.
 At the same time, be polite and make sure you do not block the view of spectators.

-Exposure - The Wider the Better:
+Exposure - The Wider, the Better: